Emily in Paris: Release

 The series' first season was released by Netflix on October 2, 2020, followed by a DVD release on November 9, 2021.
 The second season was released on December 22, 2021.
 The third season had its premiere at the Théâtre des Champs-Élysées in Paris on December 6, 2022, and was released on December 21.
+The fourth season premiered in two parts; the first premiered on August 15, 2024, followed by the second on September 12, 2024.
+The fifth season is scheduled to premiere on December 18, 2025.

 Reception

 Audience viewership

 For the week of October 5, 2020, Emily in Paris reached the top ten list of most watched streaming shows per Nielsen.
-On May 3, 2021, Netflix revealed that the series has been watched by 58 million households in the month after its debut.
+On May 3, 2021, Netflix revealed that the series had been watched by 58 million households in the month after its debut.
 The series remained in UK top 10 list for 40 consecutive days after its release.

 Critical response

 For the first season, review aggregator Rotten Tomatoes reported an approval rating of 61% based on 57 reviews, with an average rating of 5.7/10.
-The website's critics consensus reads, "Though its depiction of France is tré cliché[sic], Emily in Paris is rom-com fantasy at its finest, spectacularly dressed and filled with charming performances."
+The website's critics' consensus reads, "Though its depiction of France is très cliché[sic], Emily in Paris is rom-com fantasy at its finest, spectacularly dressed and filled with charming performances."
 Metacritic gave the first season a weighted average score of 58 out of 100 based on 18 reviews, indicating "mixed or average reviews".

 The second season has a 61% approval rating on Rotten Tomatoes, based on 23 reviews, with an average rating of 5.2/10.
-The website's critics consensus states, "Emily in Paris remains a sugary soufflé, but it's liable to give a toothache to viewers who are seeking anything deeper than a frivolous romp."
+The website's critics' consensus states, "Emily in Paris remains a sugary soufflé, but it's liable to give a toothache to viewers seeking anything more profound than a frivolous romp."
 On Metacritic, the second season received a score of 64 based on reviews from 11 critics, indicating "generally favorable reviews".

-For the third season, review aggregator Rotten Tomatoes reported an approval rating of 65% based on 17 reviews, with an average rating of 5.7/10.The website's critics consensus reads, "Emily in Paris' bubbly watchability keeps threatening to go flat in a third season that seems content to spin its wheels, but this gallic travelogue will still be a pleasant enough journey for fans."
-Metacritic gave the season a weighted average score of 54 out of 100 based on 10 reviews, indicating "mixed or average reviews".
+For the third season, review aggregator Rotten Tomatoes reported an approval rating of 67% based on 18 reviews, with an average rating of 5.7/10.
+The website's critics' consensus reads, "Emily in Paris' bubbly watch ability keeps threatening to go flat in a third season that seems content to spin its wheels, but this gallic travelogue will still be a pleasant enough journey for fans."
+Metacritic gave the season a weighted average score of 54 out of 100 based on ten reviews, indicating "mixed or average reviews".

+The fourth season has a 68% approval rating on Rotten Tomatoes, based on 37 reviews, with an average rating of 5.9/10.
+The website's critics' consensus states, "Emily in Paris' frivolous charms begin to sag in a fourth season that tries on some serious conflict for a change, but it remains pleasurable enough that fans won't be forsaking their timeshares anytime soon."
+On Metacritic, the fourth season received a score of 47 based on reviews from 13 critics, signifying "mixed or average".